gandhiUH/student-academic-risk-prediction/README.md

 |  1 | precision |  0.691 | 0.096 |
 |  2 | recall    |  0.847 | 0.069 |
 |  3 | f1        |  0.756 | 0.063 |

+The Logistic Regression model was evaluated using five-fold stratified cross-validation on the training set.
+It achieved a mean accuracy of 0.817, precision of 0.691, recall of 0.847, and F1-score of 0.756.
+The recall indicates that the model identified approximately 84.7% of at-risk students in the validation folds, on average.
+The standard deviations show how the performance varied across the five folds.

 Two prediction models were developed:
 ## Model A: First-period academic risk prediction using Logistic Regression.